Air over Whitefish Lake. Photo courtesy Whitefish Mountain Resort

 The scene: An Old West aesthetic permeates every shop and saloon in this throwback town.

-Be sure to try this unique Hoodoo offering: snow biking lessons ($40, includes rental), which is like mountain biking through snow, with regular tires swapped out for special oversized ones.
+Be sure to try this unique Hoodoo offering: snow biking (various styles with rental rates starting at $35), which is like mountain biking through snow, with regular tires swapped out for special oversized ones.

 Kids will love: Hoodoo’s great beginner terrain and rustic day lodge with board games, foosball, pool tables, snacks, hot cocoa and comfy, overstuffed couches for lounging.